InfoWorld

 InfoWorld (IW) is an American information technology media business that began as a monthly magazine in 1978, but transitioned to a Web publication in 2007.
 Having Macworld and PC World as its sister publications, it has been owned by Regent LP since 2025.

 Overview

 Based in San Francisco, IW has contributors and supporting staff based across the U.S. Since its founding, InfoWorlds readership has largely consisted of IT and business professionals.

 InfoWorld focuses on how-to, analysis, and editorial content from a mixture of experienced technology journalists and working technology practitioners.
 The site averages 4.6 million monthly page views and 1.1 million monthly unique visitors.

 History

+InfoWorld, the weekly paper of the personal-computer industry ... has enough gossip, shoptalk, and scandal to be interesting even if you don't get excited about computers.